tillbiskup/tiny-webcasts/docs/workflow.rst

 Stepwise uncovering of parts of the slide should end up in different pages of your resulting PDF file.

-LaTeX together with the beamer class works perfect for this, but converting presentations created with programs such as Microsoft PowerPoint or Apple Keynote into PDF files should do as well.
+`LaTeX <http://www.tug.org/begin.html>`_ together with the `beamer class <https://ctan.org/pkg/beamer>`_ works perfectly for this, but converting presentations created with programs such as Microsoft PowerPoint or Apple Keynote into PDF files should do as well.

 Record the audio for your presentation